-Many people believe that selfishness is central to rational decision making but this is wrong by any meaningful definition of rationality.
+People often imply that selfishness is central to rational decision making.
+Yet this is wrong by any meaningful definition of rationality.
+Selfishness and rationality are not inextricably intertwined.

 Definitions matter in the real world.
-Managers can believe they commit a business sin by considering others but what does selfishness mean?
+Managers can believe they commit a business sin by considering others — they are being irrational by not being selfish.
+But what does selfishness mean?

 A totally selfish decision maker would not buy food for their children.
-Given this narrow definition of selfishness is absurd people sometimes include family in “self”.
-This does not help as there is no objective formula for weighing the needs of, for example, a daughter against a wife.
+Given this narrow definition of selfishness is clearly absurd people sometimes include family in “self”.
+This does not really help give us a meaningful guide to decision making.
+There is no objective formula for weighing the needs of, for example, a daughter against a wife.
+It is hard to know what to define into selfishness.

 Furthermore is giving money to charity selfish if it makes me happy?
-If charity is defined as selfish everything is; we have lost any meaningful definition of selfishness.
+Define charity as selfish then everything becomes selfish.
+We have lost any meaningful definition of selfishness.
+We get to the same sort of argument a teenager would have when they have read their first book with big words and think they are now an intellectual.

 So we either have an absurdly narrow or a vacuously wide definition of selfishness.

-Despite selfishness being poorly defined most managers still think it is vital to economic rationality.
+Despite selfishness being poorly defined many managers still think it is vital to economic rationality.
+Still it isn’t even that.
 Narrowly defining self-interest usually helps make the math in economic models easier but this isn’t a core principle.
 As economist Ken Binmore says in his book Rational Decisions: “…people think that rational agents must act out of self-interest because they maximize their own utility…But to make this claim is to fail to understand the theory of revealed preference“.

 So when taking your next business decision maybe selfishness is right for you but don’t kid yourself that it is a higher form of thinking.